Pearl D. Wardlow

 Lyrical/Contemporary & Jazz Teacher

-Ballet, Tap, Jazz, Hip-Hop, Modern, & Cardio Dance Teacher
+Ballet, Tap, Jazz, Modern, & Cardio Dance Teacher

 Rachel trained at Dance Spectrum from childhood through high school.
 In 2013, Rachel attended the Summer Program at Inland Pacific Ballet Academy.
 She completed the Teacher Apprenticeship Program during high school and taught classes at Dance Spectrum from 2013-2016.
-Rachel left to study dance at California State University Fullerton, and has just earned her bachelor's degree in dance this past spring.
+Rachel left to study dance at California State University Fullerton, and has just earned her Bachelor's of Arts degree in Dance in the spring of 20220.
 She is very excited to be back at her home studio to teach classes again this season!

 Ballet & Pointe Teacher